Who we are | Resources Safety & Health Queensland Skip to content

 The loss of a close family friend in an underground mining accident drove Hermann to actively pursue a career in health and safety.
 His conviction that a zero serious harm industry is achievable keeps him focused.

-Chief Inspector, Petroleum & Gas, William (Bill) Date
+Chief Inspector, Petroleum & Gas, Shoena Messner

 Chief Transformation Officer, Nicolai (Nick) Ahlstrand